Snater/CLNDR2/README.md

   // `classes.selected` class) at the time the calendar is initialized.
   selectedDate: null,

-  // Whether to show the dates of days in months adjacent to the current month.
+  // Whether to show the items of pages adjacent to the current page.
+  // Currently, only relevant for the `month` view where it allows rendering
+  // days of months adjacent to the current month for achieving an fully
+  // populated grid of days.
   showAdjacent: true,

   // Determines which month to display initially by providing either a date string or a Date object.